 SMC is not a separate claim but part of the initial appeal and is meant to compensate veterans for factors other than earning capacity, such as:

-With over three decades of experience, Atraxia Law's legal specialists work tirelessly on behalf of clients with Parkinson's resulting from toxic exposure to secure the compensation their condition entitles them to.
+With over three decades of experience, Atraxia Law's legal specialists work tirelessly on behalf of clients with Parkinson's resulting from toxic exposure to secure the compensation they deserve.